 Melco's subsidiaries and its associated companies - Melco's subsidiaries and its associated companies provided services to us primarily for the construction of Altira Macau and City of Dreams and their operations which included management of general and administrative matters for the six months ended June 30, 2010 and the years ended December 31, 2009, 2008 and 2007, consultancy during the six months ended June 30, 2010 and the years ended December 31, 2009 and 2008, and advertising and promotion, network support, system maintenance and administration support and repairs and maintenance during the years ended December 31, 2008 and 2007.
 We incurred rental expenses from leasing office premises from Melco's subsidiaries during the six months ended June 30, 2010 and the years ended December 31, 2009, 2008 and 2007.
-We purchased property and equipment from Melco's subsidiaries and its associated companies during the years ended December 31, 2009 and 2007 and purchased operating and office supplies during the years ended December 31, 2008 and 2007.
+We purchased property and equipment from Melco's subsidiaries and its associated companies during the years ended December 31, 2009, 2008 and 2007 and purchased operating and office supplies during the years ended December 31, 2008 and 2007.
 We reimbursed Melco's subsidiaries for service fees incurred on our behalf for rental, office administration, travel and security coverage for the operation of the office of our Chief Executive Officer during the six months ended June 30, 2010 and the years ended December 31, 2009 and 2008.
 Other service fee income was received from Melco's subsidiary during the six months ended June 30, 2010 and the year ended December 31, 2009.
-Melco's subsidiaries and its associated companies purchased rooms and food and beverage services from us during the six months ended June 30, 2010 and the years ended December 31, 2009.
-Melco's subsidiaries and its associated companies purchased for management of general administrative services, project management and consultancy, were determined based on actual cost incurred during the year ended December 31, 2007.
-The project management fee and consultancy fee in connection with the construction of Altira Macau and City of Dreams were capitaliz
+Melco's subsidiaries and its associated companies purchased rooms and food and beverage services from us during the six months ended June 30, 2010 and the years ended December 31, 2009, 2008 and 2007.
+Melco's subsidiaries' fees charged for management of general administrative services, project management and consultancy, were determined based on actual cost incurred during the year ended December 31, 2007.
+The project management fee and consultancy fee in connection with the construction of Altira Macau and City of Dreams were capitalized as costs related to construction in progress during the construction period during the year ended December 31, 2007 and no further project management fee incurred after 2007.